Chiswick School of Art

 The Chiswick School of Art, sometimes called the Chiswick School of Art and Science, was an art school in Bath Road, Bedford Park, London, from 1881 until 1899, which was then merged into the Acton and Chiswick Polytechnic.
-In 1928, it became the Chiswick Polytechnic.
+In 1928, it became the Chiswick Polytechnic and, in 1976, it was merged into the West London Institute of Higher Education (on other sites).
+In 1986, the Bath Road site was acquired by Arts Educational Schools.

 Origins

 The development of Bedford Park as a garden suburb was made possible by the creation of the District Line in 1869.
 The lead developer was Jonathan Carr, who in 1875 bought 24 acre of land just north of the new Turnham Green Station.
 The City of London was then thirty minutes away by steam train.